The Locker Key

 “Oh we’re clear on that, Mr …”

-Riley shakes a finger at Corelli as he quickly exits the car.
+Riley shook a finger at Corelli as he quickly exited the car.

 “Well, that was a total waste of time.”
 Riley said to Eldon Dupree who was sitting behind the wheel.
-The limo backs out of the parking lot and turns up the street.
+The limo backed out of the parking lot and turned up the street.

-As the limo pulls away, Corelli gets into his car and watches them leave.
-He then takes out a cell phone and dials a number.
+As the limo pulled away, Corelli got into his car and watched them leave.
+He then took out a cell phone and punched in a number.

-Corelli hangs up the phone.
-He chuckles to himself and starts his car.
-Suddenly the car explodes sending a fireball about twenty-five feet into the air.
+Corelli disconnected.
+He chuckled to himself and started his car.
+Suddenly, the car exploded sending a fireball about twenty-five feet into the air.

-The limo is parked down the street, in sight of the lot.
-The rear window slides down.
-Riley takes a look and then slides the window back up again as Eldon drops the car into gear and it drives away.
+The limo was parked down the street, in sight of the lot.
+The rear window slid down.
+Riley took a look and then slid the window back up again as Eldon dropped the car into gear and it drove away.

 ~ 11 ~

-The next morning Jake walks out onto the deck of a log house high on a hill overlooking a beautiful valley.
-He looks out over the valley below.
-Off in the distance, he sees the blue water of Georgian Bay.
-His hands clench the railing making his knuckles white.
+The next morning, Jake walked out onto the deck of a log house high on a hill overlooking a beautiful valley.
+He looked out over the valley below.
+Off in the distance, he saw the blue water of Georgian Bay.
+His hands clenched the railing, making his knuckles white.
 He is barely able to contain his rage.
-Mick walks out onto the deck.
-Jake turns to him.
-There is a tear streaming down his face.
+Mick walked out onto the deck.
+Jake turned to him.
+There was a tear streaming down his face.

 “So it was this Riley asshole, right?
 What the hell kind of people are you, blowing people up like that?”